-- 1. project name(s) as listed on the CoC Priority Listing; and - 2. amount of funding in the project or per project that will be used for this purpose.
+- project name(s) as listed on the CoC Priority Listing; and - amount of funding in the project or per project that will be used for this purpose.

-If HUD approves a CoC's request, the grant agreement will reflect the ability to serve this population.
 See 24 CFR 578.89 for more information about this limitation.

 D. CoCs That Have Claimed the Same Geographic Area (Competing CoCs).